rockroman/CI_PP4-Knowledge-Flow/README.md

 </details>

 ### Update comment page
-- User is redirected to a page where a comment modal is displayed so he can update comment or go back
+- User is redirected to a page where a comment modal is displayed so he can update his comment or go back
 - User Story covered with this feature:17
  <details><summary>See Update comment page</summary>